elanatframework/Code_behind/doc/code_behind_framework_data.md

 This file set dlls path in the view class aggregating aspx files.

+### global_template.astx

+This file is a global template that is applied to all aspx files.

 ### namespace_import_list.ini

 This file adds namespaces to the view class aggregating aspx files.